 Use URIs to share tables

-This guide will show you to use Deephaven's URIs to share tables across instances and networks.
+This guide will show you how to use Deephaven's URIs to share tables across server instances and networks.

 A URI, short for Uniform Resource Identifier, is a sequence of characters that identifies a resource on the web.
 Think of a URI as a generalization of a URL.
-A Deephaven URI identifies a table.
-By linking to a URI, you share your results with others without them needing to replicate your setup or know the details of your queries.
+A Deephaven URI identifies a table on a server instance.
+By linking to a URI, you can access and work with tables from other Deephaven server instances without needing to replicate the data or queries that created them.

-URIs can be used to share tables across Groovy and Python instances interchangably.
+URIs can be used to share tables across Groovy and Python instances interchangeably.
 For how to use URIs in Groovy, see the equivalent guide.

 URI and Shared Tickets are two different ways to pull tables.
 Both work on static or dynamic tables.
 URI pulls tables already on the server via a URL-like string.
 Shared Tickets let you pull tables you create or access via the Python Client.
 Learn more about using Shared Tickets with Deephaven in the Shared Tickets guide.